 Our new pastor seemed a judgmental, hard man who was not a person we would trust on his best day, much less during our worst ones.
 So I met with the pastor of our old church, a dignified, caring man who listened to me talk about our plans for Olivia’s death without judging.
 We asked him to eulogize her, but after listening to what we hoped for, he suggested that I should plan and speak at her memorial service instead.
 “You combine a formidable intellect with a profound faith and eloquent speech,” he said, “and you’ll do her justice.”
-It seemed ironic that I would receive one of the best compliments of my life from someone I so respected during a time that had to be one of the worst of my life.
+It seemed ironic that I would receive one of the best compliments of my life from someone I so respected during a time that had to be the worst of my life.
 My “formidable intellect” was doing nothing to help me, I thought wryly.
 I couldn’t even remember what I was supposed to be doing from hour to hour as I went through each long, hot day that long summer.

 One of our dearest friends, Anna, was married that month, and even on that happiest of days, we all had nerves about Olivia’s health.
 She barely ate at the reception and when asked if she was OK, she began crying.
 I observed, “You don’t seem to be your usual self,” and she replied that she wasn’t feeling well, and was afraid of dying.
 She said she’d gone to bed the night before, afraid that she would die during the night.

 “That’s scary.
 What did you do?”
 I asked.

 “I prayed and I talked to God about it,” she replied.